- communication skills

 - You would normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in a subject such as electronic and electrical engineering.
 Other subjects such as systems engineering, computer engineering or physics and applied physics, may be acceptable.

-- For entry to an HNC or HND course you normally need 1-2 Highers plus some Standard grades.
-For a degree course you need 3-5 Highers including Maths and Physics or Technological Studies.
+- For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at Standard grade Credit level or National 5.
+For a degree course you need 3-5 Highers including Maths and Physics or a technological subject.